 Crisp’s connectors can automatically collect and consolidate your organization’s information from several sources, including supplier portals provided by retailers and distributors.
 This automation saves organizations a lot of time, effort and frustration.
 It replaces the repetitive manual process of logging into various portals, downloading a specific time-snapshot of information, and importing it into a complicated spreadsheet model.

-In this tutorial, we will provide detailed information about connecting your organization’s information - which is automatically collected, organized, and stored in the Crisp data platform - to Tableau.
+You can connect your organization’s information - which is automatically collected, organized, and stored in the Crisp data platform - to Tableau.

 - Login to your Crisp account

-- Click to open the newly created Tableau connector, and from this detail screen, under OData feed, click on the "Copy to clipboard" link.
+- Select the Tableau tile you just created, then the under OData feed field, select the Copy to clipboard link.
 This will copy the URL we will use in the next steps to set up the connection in Tableau.
 Please keep this window open, as we will refer to it again.

 - Open a new Tableau workbook.

-- Navigate back to the Tableau Connector details screen in Step 7.
-This time we are going to click the "Copy to clipboard" link under OData username.
-Return to Tableau, and in the User Name box, paste the value.
+- Navigate back to the Tableau connector details screen in Crisp.
+Under the OData username field, select the the Copy to clipboard link.
+Return to Tableau, then in the User Name field, paste the value you copies from Crisp.
 Do the same for the OData Password field.

 - From the list of reports, select the one you want to work with, then select the Load button.